-Course Code COMP SCI 7077 Course Solving Engineering Models Coordinating Unit School of Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge basic level of proficiency in some programming language & engineering mathematics Course Description This course concerns techniques for the modelling and simulation of complex systems using a variety of methods and software tools.
+Course Code COMP SCI 7077 Course Solving Engineering Models Coordinating Unit Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge basic level of proficiency in some programming language & engineering mathematics Course Description This course concerns techniques for the modelling and simulation of complex systems using a variety of methods and software tools.
 Students are introduced to the package Matlab and are taken through a study of the techniques used in sophisticated modelling packages to solve common engineering problems.

 The Matlab programming language is used extensively and students learn to program their own solutions for these common engineering problems.
 In addition to studying the equations for these models and their solutions, students study the stability, accuracy and reliability of the solution methods.

 The full timetable of all activities for this course can be accessed from Course Planner.